Chinese occupation of northern Vietnam, 1945–1946

-The Chinese occupation of northern Vietnam (華軍入越) followed the Allied decision to have Chinese Nationalist forces oversee the Japanese surrender in Indochina north of the 16th parallel after the World War II, including North Vietnam.
+The Chinese occupation of northern Vietnam (華軍入越) followed the Allied decision to have Chinese Nationalist forces oversee the Japanese surrender in Indochina north of the 16th parallel after World War II, including North Vietnam.

 The Viet Minh front, which led the newly proclaimed Democratic Republic of Vietnam (DRV), was seeking to gain legitimacy and assert control over the country.
 The communist-led Viet Minh feared that the Chinese Kuomintang forces would eliminate the communists and their leader Ho Chi Minh.

-The Chinese forces, however, also aimed to maintain order in North Vietnam during their occupation, particularly in light of reports of violence erupting in the South during Operation Masterdom.
+The Chinese forces (Republic of China), however, also aimed to maintain order in North Vietnam during their occupation, particularly in light of reports of violence erupting in the South during Operation Masterdom.
 On September 22, Chinese General Lu Han assured Ho that they would not disband the DRV government in Hanoi.

 Although Chinese occupation authorities tolerated the DRV government, they nevertheless brought difficulties for the Viet Minh.
 Lu Han was not opposed to Vietnamese independence but insisted on forming a coalition government consisting of both communists and nationalists.
 The Kuomintang supported rival Vietnamese nationalist parties, challenging the authority of the DRV.

 In 1946, as Chiang Kai-shek wanted to concentrate on the civil war in northern China, he needed to withdraw his troops from Indochina.
 Ho Chi Minh reasoned that the advantages of compromising with France would outweigh the disadvantages, even expressing hope that a communist-aligned government would soon come to power in France.
 As a result, Ho favored a French presence over the Chinese one.
 Negotiations resulted in the Sino-French Accords and the Ho–Sainteny Accords, under which French troops were to replace the Chinese in the task of disarming Japanese forces.

 Background

-In July 1945 at Potsdam, Germany, the Allied leaders made the decision to divide Indochina in half—at the 16th parallel—to allow Generalissimo Chiang Kai-shek to receive the Japanese surrender in the North, while Lord Louis Mountbatten would receive the surrender in the South.
-The Allies agreed that France was the rightful owner of French Indochina, but because France was critically weakened as a result of the German occupation, a British-Indian force was installed in order to help the French Provisional Government in re-establishing control over their former colonial possession.
+In July 1945 at Potsdam, Germany, the Allied leaders made the decision to divide French Indochina in half—at the 16th parallel—to allow Generalissimo Chiang Kai-shek to receive the Japanese surrender in the North, while Lord Louis Mountbatten would receive the surrender in the South.
+France was critically weakened as a result of the German occupation, a British-Indian force was installed in order to help the French Provisional Government in re-establishing control over their former colonial possession.